wagtail/rfcs/README.md

 Some changes do not require an RFC:

-   - Rephrasing, reorganizing or refactoring (unless substantial)
+   - Internal rephrasing, reorganizing or refactoring
    - Additions that strictly improve objective, numerical quality criteria (speedup, better browser support)
    - Additions only likely to be _noticed by_ other implementors-of-Wagtail,